Los Angeles, California Therapists

 An Overview of Mental Health in Los Angeles

 In California and particularly the bigger cities like L.A., there is a significant wealth disparity which can only seem to exacerbate the issues people face in the city.
 The cost of living in Los Angeles, for example, is significantly above the national average.
-The price of homes for sale in Los Angeles has gone up nearly 80 percent in the past five years, and the average rent for a one-room apartment is $1,949.
+The price of homes for sale in Los Angeles has gone up nearly 80% in the past five years, and the average rent for a one-room apartment is $1,949.
 That’s almost twice the national average of $977.

 The cost of living in Los Angeles is only one part of the equation when looking at the mental health issues people in the city can face.
 For example, suicide rates in Los Angeles were higher than deaths from drug overdoses and homicide according to a recent report from public health officials.
 In 2013, 779 people in LA died by suicide.